thanhntse/HiTech-social-network-backend/README.md

 ## Overview

 This project is a social networking.
-The frontend is built using Vite with React, TypeScript, and styled using TailwindCSS, while the backend is powered by ASP.NET Core.
+The frontend is built using ViteJS with ReactJS, TypeScript, and styled using TailwindCSS, while the backend is powered by ASP.NET Core.

 ## Features